dgoodwin/kubectl-ansible/README.md

 Role Name
 =========

-kubectl_apply
+kubectl-ansible

-An Ansible role to load the kubectl_apply library module, which aims to make using the CLI functionality of kubectl apply easy with Ansible.
+This role contains the kubectl_apply Ansible module to wrap the CLI `kubectl apply` functionality for easy use within Ansible.

 Install with: